MRS-Research-Lab/IAS-Multi-Robot-Factory-Navigator/README.md

 The primary goal is to control the TurtleBots to follow a sequence of waypoints to perform pick-and-place operations efficiently while avoiding both static and dynamic obstacles utilizing onboard LIDAR sensors.
 Additionally, the onboard cameras enable the manipulators to identify and handle colored objects, streamlining the pick-and-place tasks.
 This project showcases advanced multi-robot coordination and navigation within a factory setting, emphasizing obstacle avoidance and precise object manipulation.

-The project folders are divided into three groups
+The project folders are divided into three groups:
 1- IAS Lab Simulation Environment
 2- Turtlebot Navigation
 3- Open Manipulator Object Handling